You Have To See How Much Lorde’s Beauty Look Has Changed...

 In the few years that she’s been in the public eye, Lorde has made gothic, deep-purple lipstick a must-try, served as a walking Pinterest board for curly haired girls (and those that want to be them), and inspired many a strong highlight.

-But don’t make us choose a favorite look.
+But don’t make us choose a favourite look.
 Her debut style will always have a place in our angsty hearts, but we're just as into the new soft side.

 Check out the singer’s beauty evolution, ahead.